memberful/memberful-wp/readme.txt

 * Fix the formatting in the Private RSS Feeds.

 = 1.17.1 =
-* Bug fixes for private RSS feeds
+* Bug fixes for private RSS feeds.

 = 1.17.0 =
-* Add support for private RSS feeds
+* Add support for private RSS feeds.

 = 1.16.2 =
-* Version bump
+* Version bump.

 = 1.16.1 =
-* Make sure the UI properly reflects the ACL status #128
+* Make sure the UI properly reflects the ACL status. #128

 = 1.16.0 =
-* Simplified the way the plugin initially activates itself with Memberful.com
+* Simplified the way the plugin initially activates itself with Memberful.com.

 = 1.15.0 =
 * Fix some PHP warnings when interacting with WP_Error messages. #104